DarkRiftNetworking/DarkRift.Documentation/advanced/commands.md

 And you should see the help strings you added earlier.

-Should you need to indicate to the user that a syntax error has occured then you should throw a CommandSyntaxException and DarkRift will show the user the usage text set in the command and any message you supply.
+Should you need to indicate to the user that a syntax error has occured then you should throw a CommandSyntaxException and %DarkRift will show the user the usage text set in the command and any message you supply.